Transformers (2004 video game): Plot

 Back at the Amazon, the Autobots fight their way through the jungle and then an ancient pyramid, where they defeat Cyclonus, causing him to crash and explode.
 Afterwards, the Autobots spot several Decepticlone Dropships heading to the Atlantic Ocean and follow them.
 There, they find a massive warship, and fight their way across multiple small islands, ultimately finding a Mini-Con who grants them the ability to glide.
 They use this to board the ship and make their way to its control room, learning it is headed to Alaska.
 The ship then transforms into robot mode revealing itself to be Tidal Wave, but the Autobots defeat him, sending him plunging into the ocean.

 The Autobots travel to Alaska, believing it to be the location of Megatron's base on Earth, and make their way through the snowy mountains and a cave system, before Starscream attempts to crash a ship on purpose to stop them with the Autobots barely escaping.
 Fighting their way through the crashed ship, the Autobots confront Starscream on the bridge, but the scuffle causes the ship to fall off a cliff and into a valley down below.
 After making their way out of the ship, the Autobots defeat Starscream, who is then knocked out by Optimus.
 With Red Alert hacking into his warp transponder, they learn that Megatron's base is actually located on a volcanic island in the Pacific Ocean, so the Autobots head there next.
 They fight their way to the island's center, which is an active volcano, and eventually confront Megatron.
 Just as the volcano erupts after a grueling fight, Optimus attempts to save Megatron, but the latter refuses his help and allows himself to fall into the lava.
 Escaping from the volcano, the Autobots believe they won, unaware that the planet-sized Transformer Unicron has arrived on Cybertron.

 As Unicron begins destroying Cybertron, Optimus, Red Alert and Hot Shot return home alongside all the rescued Mini-Cons, whose combined powers give the three Autobots the means to stop Unicron.
 Equipped with jetpacks and powered up weapons, they fly into Unicron and destroy his core, causing him to explode.
 Afterwards, the Autobots and the Mini-Cons celebrate their victory as Cybertron is finally at peace.

+In the post-credits scene, a now-repaired Tidal Wave can be seen doing push-ups ready for revenge.

 Development

+Prior to release, the game was titled Transformers Armada: Prelude to Energon.
 The worldwide debut of the Transformers PlayStation 2 demo occurred at TransformersCon on March 12–13, 2004.
 In September 2005, Atari released a Directors Cut of the game exclusively in the EU.
 This version includes several "Making of" movie clips and commercials on the game disc.
 A playable demo was included on the disc for Driv3r.
 Australian band Regurgitator provided the soundtrack to the game.
 The song "Wishbone" by the band Dropbox was used to promote the game.